 Many people ask me how I ended up working with Dr Elizabeth Guest at Aspiedent.
 My answer is usually something along the lines of ‘falling into it’ or not being sure what I wanted to do after I completed my university degree.

 Digging deeper, I have always had an innate drive to help everybody and make a positive impression on people.
 I am also fascinated by people in the sense that I want to understand them and know how they tick.
 When working with us at Aspiedent you should know that you are working with people who genuinely care about you or your business.

 What I can do for you

 As a person with severe OCD, I understand and relate to how hard it is for some people to fit in or to cope with everyday things such as going to work.
 I also have a deep interest in HR and I am now completing an MA in Human Resource Management and completing the CIPD Pathway to become a HR professional.

-I am keen to use my personal and professional knowledge to help employees and managers make the right decisions when it comes to workplace inclusivity and diversity.
+I am keen to use my personal and professional knowledge to help employees and managers make the right decisions when it comes to workplace diversity and inclusion.
 In turn, helping you get the recognition and career success that you deserve.

 I know how frustrating it is to be misunderstood.
 I want to help all willing employees (and their managers) to be better understood and valued in the workplace.